coinevo/mycoinevo-libapp-cpp/README.md

-# The MyMonero App Library
+# The MyCoinevo App Library

 ### Info